-It is uncontroversial to propose that the personalities and teachings of Siddhartha Gautama (the Buddha) and Jesus Christ have left footprints in the historical record equaled by very few others.
-The Buddha’s teachings on the four noble truths and the eightfold path (the dhamma) and Christ’s revelation concerning the Kingdom of God have influenced billions of people across the world.
+It is uncontroversial to claim that the personalities and teachings of Siddhartha Gautama (the Buddha) and Jesus Christ have left footprints in the historical record equaled by very few others.
+The Buddha’s teachings on the Four Noble Truths and the eightfold path (the dhamma) and Jesus’ revelation concerning the Kingdom of God have influenced billions of people around the world.
 However, their teachings differ in some important ways and it might be in one’s interest to observe a few of these.
-Presented here are a few interesting differences between these two figures of history.
-Also note that this entry is not intended to function as an apologetic piece attempting to demonstrate the superiority of any one of these two figures.
+Presented here are several interesting differences between these two figures of history.

 The Meaningfulness of Their Existence

 This scenario could not be more different for Christians.
-Christians will claim that the historicity of Christ is absolutely foundational to their religion and that without him their faith will implode.
-The apostle Paul, the earliest Christian writer, in one of his letters emphasized this stating that if Christ had not raised from the dead then the Christian faith is futile and useless, and human beings are still in their sins (1 Corinthians 15:14–19).
-To say that Christ was raised from the dead by God is to suggest that a historical person died, was buried in a tomb, and later raised out of that tomb leaving it vacant.
+Christians will claim that the historicity of Jesus is absolutely foundational to their religion and that without him their faith will implode.
+The apostle Paul, the earliest Christian writer, in one of his letters emphasized this stating that if Jesus had not raised from the dead then the Christian faith is futile and useless, and human beings are still in their sins (1 Corinthians 15:14–19).
+To say that Jesus was raised from the dead by God is to suggest that a historical person died, was buried in a tomb, and later raised out of that tomb leaving it vacant.
 Paul’s claim would make no sense if this was not the case.
-In other words, Christ’s earthly existence is crucial and unlike Buddhism cannot survive without it.
+In other words, Jesus’ earthly existence is crucial and cannot survive without it.

-It is very difficult to establish with certainty events and teachings of the Buddha.
-Source materials used for reconstructive purposes are far removed from the time he lived, often by several centuries, and strikingly legendary and mythological.
-The Buddha lived either from 566 to 486 BCE or from 448 to 368 BCE, but the earliest materials (consisting of teachings collected by his followers) on him are found towards the end of the first century BCE in the three baskets.
+It is very difficult to establish with certainty the events and teachings of the Buddha.
+Source materials used for reconstructive purposes are far removed from the time he lived, often by several centuries, and are strikingly legendary.
+The Buddha lived from 566 to 486 BCE or from 448 to 368 BCE, but the earliest materials (consisting of teachings collected by his followers) are found towards the end of the first century BCE in the three baskets.
 The Buddhacarita (an epic poem penned by Aśvaghoṣa) was authored around the second century CE and other texts such as the Lalitavistara Sūtra, Mahāvastu, and the Nidānakathā all fall within the first millennium CE.
-Again, as we noted above, this is likely to be of little concern to Buddhists, although some Buddhists will argue that their texts are more truly representative of the Buddha’s original texts than some others.
+Again, as we noted above, this is likely to be of little concern for Buddhists, although some will argue that their texts are more truly representative of the Buddha’s original texts than are others.

-Christians need not worry about the basic historical outline of their founder on the grounds that there are numerous sources, many of them independent and early, that can be used to reconstruct Christ’s ministry.
-Historians have in their possession the biographical Gospels, the Pauline epistles, the inauthentic Pauline epistles, and the general epistles from the New Testament alone to work with.
-That is roughly a dozen or so authors who penned nearly thirty books within sixty years of Christ’s death.
-Beyond the New Testament historians find attestation in the apostolic church fathers, as well as extra-biblical Roman and Jewish historians, and the Apocrypha.
-For example, in terms of Roman and Jewish sources, there is Josephus Flavius, Pliny the Younger, Tacitus, Suetonius, and others, all writing well within a century of Christ’s death and referencing important details of early Christianity including the historical figure of Christ himself.
-As such, the gap of time between the purported events of Christ and when these texts were penned is negligible in comparison to most other religious founders of ancient history from Mahavira of Jainism, Laozi of Taoism, Confucius of Confucianism, and to the Buddha himself.
-The upshot of this is that it is unlikely that mythological fabrication and embellishment impugned the core historical data in the New Testament gospel and Pauline accounts.
-This is not to say that the gospels and the New Testament are absolutely accurate in everything they claim (I would argue that they are certainly not), but that the general historical memory of Christ and his ministry have not been lost to myth and legend.
-Time does not favour such a view.
-The Buddha cannot boast the same as many centuries elapsed before written texts appeared and many of the stories included in these are certainly fantastical.
+Christians need not worry about the basic historical outline of their founder on the grounds that there are numerous sources, many of them independent and early, that can be used to reconstruct Jesus’ ministry.
+Historians have in their possession the biographical Gospels, the Pauline epistles, the inauthentic Pauline epistles, and the general epistles from the New Testament to work with.
+That is roughly a dozen or so authors who composed 27 works within sixty years of Jesus’ death.
+Beyond the New Testament historians find attestation in the apostolic church fathers, in extra-biblical Roman and Jewish historians, and in the Apocrypha.
+For example, in terms of Roman and Jewish sources, there is Josephus Flavius, Pliny the Younger, Tacitus, Suetonius, and others, all writing within a century of Jesus’ death and mentioning important details of early Christianity including the figure of Jesus himself.
+The gap of time between the events of Jesus and when these texts were composed is negligible in comparison to most other religious founders of ancient history including Mahavira of Jainism, Laozi of Taoism, Confucius of Confucianism, and the Buddha.
+It is unlikely that mythological embellishment impugned the core historical data in the New Testament gospels.
+It is likely that the general historical memory of Jesus has not been lost to myth and legend.
+The Buddha cannot boast the same given that many centuries elapsed before written texts appeared.

-There are some limitations we should note for both Christ and the Buddha in terms of our material.
-Regarding Christ, only a small sliver of his life is open to historical reconstruction.
-The gospel authors did not wish to fill in background details, so other than two birth narratives and an account of Christ in the temple at the age of twelve there is silence regarding the entirety of Christ’s youth and teenage years.
-We know next to nothing about what he did prior to his ministry.
-One can sketch a broader account of the Buddha’s life by virtue of the amount of legendary material that has been produced on him over the centuries and millennia.
+There are some limitations we should note for both Jesus and the Buddha in terms of our material.
+For Jesus, only a small section of his life is open to historical reconstruction.
+The gospel authors did not wish to fill in all the background details, so other than two birth narratives and an account of Jesus in the temple at the age of twelve there is silence regarding the entirety of his youth and teenage years.
+We know next to nothing about what Jesus did prior to his ministry.
+One can sketch a broader picture of the Buddha’s life by virtue of the amount of legendary material that has been produced on him over the centuries and millennia.
 Apparently, he was born after an elephant entered into the side of his mother, came from a royal background, was a prince who lived a life of luxury before becoming disillusioned with suffering and death, then fleeing from such an existence to live as an ascetic.
-Through a number of attempts at extreme ascetic practice, to renounce the world and attachment to pleasure, the Buddha attained enlightenment and then begun a ministry of teaching and growing a community of disciples.
+Eventually the Buddha attained enlightenment and then began a ministry of teaching and growing a community of disciples.
 Although some of the teachings in Buddhism probably go back to a historical figure, the general outline of the Buddha’s life as noted here is far from certain.

-The Buddha insisted that he was not divine and that his problem with life is attachment to the world that brings on pain and suffering.
-He taught that in order to eliminate suffering from one’s life, one had to let go of desire and in turn live a life of moderation and self-control.
-This would lead one time to a state of happiness and bliss (nirvana) where the person escapes the ceaseless, merciless cycle of birth-death-rebirth called samsara.
-The fourth truth of the four noble truths establishes the eightfold path and functions as a guide for the very purpose of attaining nirvana.
-Behaviours such as right living, right thoughts, right action, and so on are important to embrace should one wish to attain enlightenment.
+The Buddha insisted that he was not divine and that the problem in life is attachment to the world that brings pain and suffering.
+He taught that in order to eliminate suffering from one’s life, one had to let go of desire and in turn embrace an existence of moderation and self-control.
+This will lead one to a state of happiness and bliss (nirvana) where the person escapes the ceaseless, merciless cycle of birth-death-rebirth called samsara.
+The fourth truth of the Four Noble Truths establishes the eightfold path and functions as a guide for attaining nirvana.
+Behaviours such as right living, right thoughts, right action, and so on, are important to live out if one wishes to attain enlightenment like the Buddha.

-Christ, on the other hand, claimed to be the Messiah prophesied in Daniel 7.
-This figure, referred to as the “Son of Man” (the Son of Man being Christ’s preferred and most frequent self-reference in the gospels), is viewed as equal with God and given power, authority, and dominion over creation.
-Christ used this title frequently throughout his ministry and believed that he was on a divinely ordained mission to rescue human beings from sin.
-He wished to have human beings repent of sin and to turn to God.
+Jesus, on the other hand, claimed to be the Messiah prophesied in Daniel 7.
+This figure, referred to as the “Son of Man” (the Son of Man being Jesus’ preferred self-reference in the gospels), is viewed as equal with God and given power, authority, and dominion over creation.
+Jesus used this title frequently throughout his ministry and believed that he was on a divinely ordained mission to rescue human beings from sin.
+He wanted human beings to repent of sin and turn to God.